Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

 The python file tempest_utils.py contains some functions used to analyse the raw output of tempest-extremes:

-* "getNodes": Retrieves nodes (i.e. TCs centres in thi s case) from a TempestExtremes file (.txt output from DetectNodes).
+* "getNodes": Retrieves nodes (i.e. TCs centres in thi s case) from a TempestExtremes file (.txt output from DetectNodes);
 * "getTrajectories": Retrieves trajectories from a TempestExtremes file (.txt file generated from StitchNodes).

 These functions are largerly based on the ones found in the CyMeP repository by Colin Zarzycki (https://github.com/zarzycki/cymep).